ADVERTISEMENT

 Prescott’s Lakes

 The “other” mile-high city, Prescott, is surrounded by a handful of oases, each with its own character and ideal mode of travel.
-In town, grab a grilled zucchini caprese sandwich or strawberry pumpkin seed salad from The County Seat and feast while sitting on the lawn at historic Courthouse Square, or take a picnic to one of the lakes.
+In town, grab a pesto tuna sandwich or Mediterranean chicken salad from The County Seat and feast while sitting on the lawn at historic Courthouse Square, or take a picnic to one of the lakes.

 At Watson Lake, rent a kayak from Prescott Outdoors and paddle between golden, loaf-shaped granite boulders where great blue herons both soar above and stilt walk along the shore.
 Next, stroll around leafy Lynx Lake, stopping to smell the wildflowers and the butterscotch-scented bark of ponderosa pines.
 If you’re looking for a faster pace, rent a mountain bike from Soul Ride and take a spin on the conifer-shaded single track to Goldwater Lake.